2000 Japanese Grand Prix: Background

 The 2000 Japanese Grand Prix was held on 8 October 2000 at the 5.860 km clockwise figure-of-eight Suzuka Circuit in Suzuka, Mie, Japan, the 16th and penultimate round of the 2000 Formula One World Championship.
 The event was contested by eleven teams (each representing a different constructor) comprising two drivers, with no changes from the season entry list.
 Sole tyre supplier Bridgestone sent the Medium dry compound as opposed to two dry compounds as it had one all-season, as well as the intermediate and full wet-weather compounds, to the event.
 The circuit was altered slightly in preparation for the race.
 To increase safety, the pit lane entry was moved from the end of the 130R's left-hand corner to the exit of the Casio chicane.

 Ferrari's Michael Schumacher led the World Drivers' Championship with 88 championship points before the race, followed by McLaren teammates Mika Häkkinen on 80 and David Coulthard on 63.
 Ferrari's Rubens Barrichello was fourth with 55 championship points with Williams' Ralf Schumacher fifth with 24 championship points.
 The remaining two races had a maximum of 20 championship points available, therefore Häkkinen could still win the championship.
 Michael Schumacher had to win the race regardless of where Häkkinen finished because he would be more than ten championship points ahead of him with one race remaining.
 Otherwise, Häkkinen could win the Championship by outscoring Schumacher in the final race of the season in Malaysia.
 Michael Schumacher would win the Championship on win count-back if there was a championship points tie.
 Ferrari led the World Constructors' Championship with 143 championship points, followed by McLaren and Williams with 133 and 34 championship points, respectively.
 Jordan were fifth with 17 championship points behind Benetton in fourth with 20.

 Häkkinen retired from the preceding due to a pneumatic valve failure.
-With two races left in the season and an eight-point disadvantage after losing the Drivers' Championship lead, Häkkinen remained optimistic about his title chances: "I know that what happened to me in the last Grand Prix, when I had to retire, can happen to anyone, It could happen to Michael.
+With two races left in the season and an eight-point disadvantage after losing the Drivers' Championship lead and 20 championship points available for the final two races, Häkkinen remained optimistic about his title chances: "I know that what happened to me in the last Grand Prix, when I had to retire, can happen to anyone, It could happen to Michael.
 So I am very optimistic.
 I have come here prepared and thinking about these two races together.
 Not one, two."
 He approached the event similarly to the others.
 Michael Schumacher having won the two previous races, emphasised the pressure of leading the championship entering Japan: "It hasn't been a relaxing time at all and I still haven't completely got over the jetlag from the States.
 But I'm prepared to sacrifice this and a lot more to bring the title back to Maranello.
 And the same can be said of the entire team."
 Ferrari team principal Jean Todt and former World Champion Jody Scheckter urged Barrichello and Coulthard to race fairly after their teams ordered both drivers to support their teammates in the Championship battle.